Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Development of intellectual and creativity;

-Fostering a respectful attitude to nature, the formation of environmental awareness;
+Fostering a caring attitude towards nature, developing environmental awareness;

-Recognition of the high integrity of life, health of one's own and other people;
+Recognition of the high integrity of life, the health of oneself and other people;

-Development of motivation to acquire new knowledge, further study of natural sciences.
+Development of motivation to acquire new knowledge and further study of natural sciences.

 8th grade